alphagov/government-service-design-manual/service-manual/measurement/user-satisfaction.md

 ## What happens if a user exits the transaction mid way through?

-You should measure all user journeys through your transaction to understand drop off points.
+Measure all user journeys through your transaction to better understand drop off points.

-If a user drops out your should try and collect some qualitative data to explain why they did not complete the transaction.
-For example:

-> ‘Please tell us why are you unable to complete this transaction.’
+If a user drops out your should try and collect some data around the quality of your service to explain why they didn’t complete the transaction.
+Eg,‘please tell us why are you unable to complete this transaction.’

-Although this survey will not be contribute to the overall measure of user satisfaction it will help you understand service drop of points and find ways to improve transactions.
+Although this survey will not be contribute to the overall measure of user satisfaction it will help you understand service drop-off points and find ways to improve transactions.

 ## When to measure user satisfaction

-In order to successfully measure the user satisfaction of your service we recommend that:
+To successfully measure the user satisfaction of your service, we recommend that you measure through all stages of your service.

+###Discovery
-* during the discovery phase you
+During the discovery phase:

-  * benchmark the existing service for future comparison
+* benchmark your existing service for future comparison
 * develop a plan to measure user satisfaction throughout product development

-* in your alpha you
+###Alpha
-  * benchmark user satisfaction via remote usability testing and/or a satisfaction survey
+Benchmark user satisfaction via remote usability testing and/or a satisfaction survey.

+###Beta
-* during your beta you
+During your beta phase:

 * measure user satisfaction via remote usability testing and/or satisfaction survey
-  * identify why people are dissatisfied or not completing transactions and take steps to improve
+* identify why people are dissatisfied or not completing transactions and take steps to improve user satisfaction levels

+###Production (live)
-* when a service is live you
+Once your service is live:

 * measure user satisfaction continually and monitor results on at least a monthly basis
-  * carry out a more comprehensive user demographics, usage and attitudes survey every six months
+* carry out a more comprehensive user demographics, usage and attitudes survey every 6 months

 ## What about post launch?

-An exit survey will be run continuously on your service, and report satisfaction on a monthly basis.
+An exit survey will be run continuously on your service, and will report on user satisfaction on a monthly basis.
 You can use this data to improve your service.

-You should also carry out a more comprehensive user satisfaction survey every six months.

-You could consider analysing the key factors driving satisfaction with the service.
-For example, by asking additional questions (eg on ease of use, accuracy, look and feel) you can determine which of those factors is most positively contributing to user satisfaction and hence prioritise where to focus ongoing design efforts.
+Analyse the major factors generating satisfaction with the service.
+You can do this by asking additional questions (eg on ease of use, accuracy, look and feel).

+You can then determine which of those factors is most positively contributing to user satisfaction and prioritise where to direct ongoing design efforts.

 ## Further reading
 [Survey design](/service-manual/users/user-research/survey-design.html)